 The thorium oxides, carbides, and hydroxides are absorption type S; nitrates and other compounds are type M. The dose reconstructor can assume either type M or S (ICRP 1994) to maximize the internal dose.
 The internal dose is evaluated for intake as 232Th.
 Because these bioassay analyses were specific for 232Th, consideration should be given to the 228Th that would be present from decay of 232Th.
-Based on ORAUT (2012a), after preparation of the thorium dioxide from ore, the amount of 228Th initially decreases and later builds from continued decay of the 232Th.
-The recommended assumption of an 80% ratio of 228Th to 232Th is appropriate for cases in which the time from initial purification is unknown.
-The internal dose is evaluated based on the estimated intake of 232Th plus an equilibrium activity of 80% as 228Th.
+Based on ORAUT (2014b), after preparation of the thorium dioxide from ore, the amount of progeny isotopes decreases and later builds in from continued decay of the 232Th.
+The thorium material processed at NUMEC was obtained from W. R. Grace which began separation of thorium ore in 1958 (ORAUT 2011).
+The maximum age after separation for the material at NUMEC at the end of thorium processing in 1970 would be 13 years.
+At 13 years, the amount of 228Ra is 79.1% of the 232Th activity and the amount of 228Th is 70.1% of the 232Th activity.
+In addition, 228Ac and 224Ra would be present at the same percentage as 228Ra and 228Th, respectively.
+The internal dose is evaluated based on the estimated intake of 232Th plus the above percentages of the progeny.